kaklakariada/aws-sam-gradle/README.md

 Deploy your app with `./gradlew -Pstage=<myStage> deploy -i`.

-The plugin will
+This will
 * Build a zip of your application including dependencies
-* Upload the the zip the configured S3 bucket
+* Upload the zip to the configured S3 bucket
 * Replace some placeholders in your swagger definition and upload it to S3
-* Replace some placeholders in your cloudformation template and create a change set
+* Replace some placeholders in your CloudFormation template and create a change set
-* Execute the change set to create the stack and deploy your application
+* Execute the change set to create/update the CloudFormation stack

 ### Delete stack

-Deploy your app with `./gradlew -Pstage=<myStage> deleteStack -i`.
+Delete your complete stack with `./gradlew -Pstage=<myStage> deleteStack -i`.

+Be careful, this will may also delete DynamoDB tables.

 ## Example projects
 * [example-project-minimal](https://github.com/kaklakariada/aws-sam-gradle/tree/master/example-project-minimal): minimal project
-* [example-project-minimal](https://github.com/kaklakariada/aws-sam-gradle/tree/master/example-project-swagger): minimal project with swagger definition
+* [example-project-swagger](https://github.com/kaklakariada/aws-sam-gradle/tree/master/example-project-swagger): minimal project with swagger definition